Exchange properties of finite set-systems: Introduction

-We remark that the assumptions of Theorem 1 are weaker than those made by Adiprasito {\em et al.}, in two different ways: we do not require that $\cal F$ is downward closed (which is their condition 2), and the exchange condition between two disjoint sets is also less restrictive than condition 3.
+{\bf Remark.} We remark that the assumptions of Theorem 1 are weaker than those made by Adiprasito {\em et al.}, in two different ways: we do not require that $\cal F$ is downward closed (which is their condition 2), and the exchange condition between two disjoint sets is also less restrictive than condition 3.
 Nevertheless, we know no significantly smaller set-systems satisfying these weaker conditions than the ones described in (\ref{eq1.5}), for which $|{\cal F}|=2^{(1+o(1))\sqrt{2n\log n}}$.
-Note that if we assume that $\F$ is downward closed, then $\rk(\F)\ge \lfloor\sqrt{2n}\rceil$ immediately implies that $|\F|\ge 2^{\lfloor\sqrt{2n}\rceil}$.
-However, this is slightly weaker than the lower bound stated in part (i).
+We can, however, further weaken the conditions under which Theorem 1 holds; instead of the exchange property, it is sufficient to assume the following:\\